digitalcora/advent-of-code/2016/README.md

 Install a version of Elixir that matches the constraint in `mix.exs` (or use `asdf install` to get the exact versions of Elixir and Erlang/OTP I last tested with), then run `mix test`.

+Some CPU-intensive tests are not run by default.
+Use `mix test --include slow` to include them, though note this can take several minutes to complete.